jonborg/ThumbnailGenerator/README.txt

 The images needed some scaling and reposition in other to be printed correctly on the thumbnail.

-Each fighters scalling and reposition is found on these files:
+Each fighters scaling and reposition is found on these files:

- - scalling: resources/config/scale.txt
+ - scaling: resources/config/scale.txt
  - offset: resources/config/offset.txt